 Insurance Companies … As a specialty practice, we see patients with many different types of insurance policies.
 We can file claims to most insurance companies, although we may not be considered preferred in-network providers with all companies.
 Preferred provider adjustments can only be taken if Oral & Maxillofacial Surgery Fox Cities, S.C. has signed a direct agreement/contract with that insurance organization.
 We cannot quote your actual insurance benefits due to the variance between medical and dental insurance plans.
 We are not providers for state Medical Assistance and government Marketplace plans, and we cannot file claims to those entities.

 Medical vs. Dental Insurance … As oral surgeons, we must file all of our claims to medical insurance first and dental insurance second.
-Most medical plans tend to exclude tooth related procedures, but may allow some coverage for oral biopsies, TMJ, and accidental dental.
+Most medical plans tend to exclude tooth related procedures, but may allow some coverage for oral biopsies and accidental dental.
 Many dental plans offer some benefits for tooth related services, however your plan may have limitations such as annual maximums, waiting periods, and non-coordination policies (specifically with high deductible medical plans).
 We recommend that you look into your individual plan for covered benefits.